-Objective #4: We will examine how the depletion of ephrinB2 in excitatory neurons or astrocytes in the BLA affects neuronal and astrocytic activity in BLA.
-We will examine these activities in BLA, using fiber photometry, established at the Lamprecht laboratory (Figure 8), during fear conditioning, short-term fear memory retrieval (response to the tone CS) and long-term fear memory retrieval (response to the tone CS) in wild-type and in mice where ephrinB2 was knocked out (KO) in excitatory neurons or astrocytes.
-Toward that end, we will: 1) Delete ephrinB2 from astrocytes or excitatory neurons.
-Such deletion impaired fear LTM but not STM (figures 3, 4).
-2) Express the GCaMP in neurons or astrocytes in ephrinB2 KO mice and wild-type mice.
-3) Implant the optic fiber aiming at the BLA.
-4) Train the animals for fear conditioning and measure astrocytic and neuronal activity during fear conditioning and CSs responses during STM and LTM retrieval.
-Controls are naïve animals exposed to the conditioning chamber only.
+Objective #4: Study the effect of ephrinB2 on neuronal and astrocytic activity in the BLA.
+In this Objective, we will 1) examine how the depletion of ephrinB2 in excitatory neurons or astrocytes in the BLA affects neuronal and astrocytic activity in the BLA.
+Activity will be measured using fiber photometry, which is an established technique in the Lamprecht laboratory (Figure 8).
+Activity will be measured during fear conditioning, short-term fear memory retrieval (response to the tone CS), and long-term fear memory retrieval (response to the tone CS) in WT mice and mice in which ephrinB2 has been knocked out in astrocytes or excitatory neurons.
+Such deletion impairs fear LTM but not STM (Figures 3, 4).
+For these experiments, we will: 2) Express the GCaMP in neurons or astrocytes in ephrinB2 KO mice and wild-type mice; 3) Implant the optic fiber aimed at the BLA; and 4) Perform fear conditioning, then measure astrocytic and neuronal activity during fear conditioning and CS responses during STM and LTM retrieval.
+For these experiments, naïve mice that were only exposed to the conditioning chamber will be used.

-1) To delete ephrinB2 in excitatory neurons or astrocytes we will use B6.129S7-Efnb2tm2And/J mice and inject AAV that contains CaMKII promoter-mCherry-2A-Cre recombinase or GFAP promoter-mCherry-2A-Cre recombinase, respectively.
+1) To delete ephrinB2 in excitatory neurons or astrocytes we will use B6.129S7-Efnb2tm2And/J mice and inject an AAV encoding the CaMKII promoter-mCherry-2A-Cre recombinase or GFAP promoter-mCherry-2A-Cre recombinase constructs, respectively.

-2) The animals above will be injected with GCaMP8m under the CaMKII promoter or GCaMPf6 under the GFAP promoter available commercially (from VVF see below) to test for neuronal activity or astrocytes activity, respectively.
+2) These animals will be injected with commercially available constructs encoding GCaMP8m under the control of the CaMKII promoter or GCaMPf6 under the control of the GFAP promoter (from VVF; See below) to test for neuronal or astrocytic activity, respectively.

-3) Animals will be implanted with optic fiber aiming at the BLA.
+3) Animals will be implanted with an optic fiber aimed at the BLA.

-4) Animals will be trained for fear conditioning, tested for fear STM and LTM and monitored for neuronal or astrocytic activity.
-We will have four groups: 1) EphrinB2 deleted in excitatory neurons and tested for neuronal activity.
-2) EphrinB2 deleted in excitatory neurons and tested for astrocytic activity.
-3) EphrinB2 deleted in astrocytes and tested for astrocytes activity.
-4) EphrinB2 deleted in astrocytes and tested for neuronal activity.
+4) Animals will undergo fear conditioning, after which they will be tested for fear STM and LTM as well as monitored for neuronal or astrocytic activity.
+For this experiment, will establish four groups: 1) mice with ephrinB2-KO excitatory neurons that will be tested for neuronal activity; 2) mice with ephrinB2-KO excitatory neurons that will be tested for astrocytic activity; 3) mice with ephrinB2-KO astrocytes that will be tested for astrocyte activity; and 4) mice with ephrinB2-KO astrocytes that will be tested for neuronal activity.

-Research Design and Methods - Detailed protocol:
+Research Design and Methods - Detailed protocols:

-Animals: Adult (8 weeks of age) male C57BL/6J mice weighing 22–28 g (ordered from Envigo, Israel) will be used for the ephrinB2 enhancement experiments.
-B6.129S7-Efnb2tm2And/J were obtained from The Jackson Laboratory (ME, USA) and are currently bred at the Lamprecht Lab in University of Haifa.
+Animals: Adult (8-week-old) male C57BL/6J mice (22-28 g; ordered from Envigo, Israel) will be used for ephrinB2 enhancement experiments.
+B6.129S7-Efnb2tm2And/J were obtained from The Jackson Laboratory (ME, USA) and are currently bred in the Lamprecht Lab at the University of Haifa.